-482 Chapel Band 1 hr
+482 North Oak Band 1 hr

-Participation is open to all seminary and undergraduate students, subject to satisfactory audition, prior to class registration.
-This team provides the music for worship during Midwestern's weekly chapel service.
+Participation is open to all undergraduate students, subject to satisfactory audition, prior to class registration.
+This team provides the music for worship during Midwestern's weekly chapel service in addition to special campus events and concerts.
 No course fees are associated with this vocal group.
 Contact the Department for Worship Ministries for audition information.